 Using the two earbuds at home with the mobile or pc, I have not had any problems with the fit, and my experience with them in this sense has been positive.
 As I said in the individual sonic review, the situation in the adjustment came when I started to move with them on, I noticed how little by little they were coming loose from the ears until they finally fell off.

 With the Truengine 3 SE, the same thing happened to me when I went running with the standard pads.
-They fell off almost instantly when I changed them for the truegrip that includes these include.
+They fell off almost instantly when I changed them for the truegrip that includes these.

 Connectivity

 To start talking about this section.
 We have to know what kind of chip the two headsets have.
-In the sonic, we have the chip 3040 from Qualcomm, which in the last year is replacing the 3020, which is the chip that the trendings have.
+In the Sonic, we have the chip 3040 from Qualcomm, which in the last year is, replacing the 3020, the chip that the trendings have.

-But let’s get to the point of the differences that I have detected between having the 3040 chip or the 3020 chip.
-The most important is that the sonic can operate both earbuds at the same time.
+But let’s get to the point of the differences I have detected between having the 3040 chip and the 3020 chip.
+The most important is that the Sonic can operate both earbuds at the same time.

 By connecting, it only detects one earbud in our device, unlike the Truengine 3 SE.
-To use both at the same time, you have to connect them separately to our device.
+You have to connect them separately to our device to use both simultaneously.
 How does this affect this Truengine 3 SE?

 Let’s suppose that we are listening to music with them, and our device has been connected to the right earphone them when we put the right earphone in our case.
 We will see a slight interruption of the audio of about 3 to 5 seconds since our device has to disconnect the right earphone and connect the left one.